 My family has a fluffy white cat that has an uncanny ability to win people over.
-Some people encouraged me to make an IG account for him, but I hesitated- "I already have a personal IG account, I don't need more of the same," I thought.
-My friends, however, kept asking to see more pictures of him, so one uneventful day, I finally caved.
+Some people encouraged me to make an IG account for him, but I hesitated.
+"I already have a personal IG account, I don't need more of the same," I thought.
+My friends, however, kept asking to see more pictures of him; on one uneventful day, I finally caved.

 Little did I know, I signed myself up for a bizarre educational experience.

 By removing my personal identity from an IG account, I was forced to form a network from scratch.
 This new perspective made the platform's processes much clearer.

 Lesson 1: Your account type determines your community.
 Creating a cat page is like opening a portal to some cat-filled parallel universe.
 Suddenly, there were cats EVERYWHERE- the Explore page was flooded with cats, exclusively cat accounts started following the account, and DMs from companies selling cat-related products started popping up left and right (well, upper-right to be exact).
 After posting some photos and engaging with other accounts, I learned that…

 Lesson 2: Engagement on social media hugely impacts the content we see.
 At first, all I saw when I logged into the account was cats, cats, cats, and a rare photo of a puppy.
 Naturally, I was interacting with other cat accounts.
 One day, I decided to follow some of my (human) friends.
 After that, I immediately started seeing photos of other things in the Explore tab.
 Instead of seeing strictly cats, I occasionally started seeing Acai bowls and Angelina Jolie.
 It turns out that any small change in engagement makes a big difference.